pratokko/liquidations-guide/README.md

 12. Users force themselves to be liquidatable
 13. positions in profit can still be liquidatable

-## NOTICE this readme will be updated with all the vulnerabilities related to liquidations
+## NOTICE All the scenarios above will have a vivid explanation